Does Water Give You Energy? The Link Between Dehydration and Fatigue

 Does Water Give You Energy?

-In addition, tap water (or sparkling, filtered, etc.) alone isn’t enough to prevent dehydration.
+In addition, tap water (or sparkling, filtered, etc.) alone isn’t enough to remedy dehydration.
 You need a precise balance of electrolytes to stave off fatigue, muscle cramps, and brain fog caused by dehydration.
-That’s why it’s important to develop a hydration protocol using an oral rehydration solution like DripDrop ORS.
-Medical-grade DripDrop ORS allows you to treat and prevent mild to moderate dehydration without the need for costly and painful IV therapy.
+That’s why it’s important to develop a hydration protocol using a solution like DripDrop.
+DripDrop allows you to remedy mild to moderate dehydration without the need for costly and painful IV therapy.

 How Dehydration Links To Low Energy